jasonlee328/jasonlee328.github.io/_pages/about.md

 I am an AI and robotics researcher working on the [PRIOR](https://prior.allenai.org/) team and Robotics team at the [Allen Institute for AI](https://allenai.org/).
 I'm also a Master's student at the [University of Washington, Seattle](https://washington.edu/).
 I am co-advised by [Ranjay Krishna](https://www.ranjaykrishna.com/) in the [RAIVN lab](https://raivn.cs.washington.edu/) and [Dieter Fox](https://homes.cs.washington.edu/~fox/) in the [RSE lab](https://rse-lab.cs.washington.edu/) at UW.

 My research focuses on robot learning and building internet-scale Robotics Foundation Models that can generalize to the real world.
-I explore a broad range of approaches to tackle robot generalization, including Vision-Language-Action Behavior Cloning, Reinforcement Learning for Non-prehensile Manipulation, and other techniques that bridge Simulation and Real-World deployment.
+I explore a broad range of approaches to tackle robot generalization, including Action Reasnoning Models, Behavior Cloning, Reinforcement Learning for Non-prehensile Manipulation, and other techniques that bridge Simulation and Real-World deployment.

 **✨ Actively Seeking PhD Positions for Fall 2026 ✨**